autoSteve/acMqtt/README.md

 ## Keywords used for Automation Controller objects
 Automation controller object keywords are used to tell the scripts which objects to use, publish, and how they should be used.
 This varies based on circumstance, as described below.

 Newly added keywords can be regularly detected by both the 'MQTT send receive' and 'HUE send receive' scripts.
 This is configurable by setting an option that is near the top of both scripts.
 If this option is set to false then the scripts must be restarted (disable it, then enable) so that modified keywords are read.
 The default interval for change checks is thirty seconds, and that is also a configurable variable.
 Checking for changes adds a low workload to the automation controller, so is recommended.
+I run ten seconds these days without any significant load impact, mostly because my NAC is a crash test dummy for you.
+Five seconds or less would be a bit too aggresive in my opinion, but again it seems to not add significant load.
+Maybe do a shorter check interval while setting things up, and then back it off or disable it entirely when your config is stable, adding zero extra load.

 ### CBus (MQTT send receive)
 Lighting, measurement, user parameter, unit parameter and trigger control applications are implemented.
 (Unit parameter as a sensor only.)